-Dulcolax Milk of Magnesia [OTC]; Milk of Magnesia Concentrate [OTC]; Milk of Magnesia [OTC]; Pedia-Lax [OTC]; Phillips [OTC] [DSC]
+Dulcolax Milk of Magnesia [OTC] [DSC]; Milk of Magnesia Concentrate [OTC]; Milk of Magnesia [OTC]; Pedia-Lax [OTC]; Phillips [OTC] [DSC]

 - It is used to treat heartburn and upset stomach.

-- If your child is on a low-magnesium diet, talk with the doctor.
+- If you are on a low-magnesium diet, talk with your doctor.

 - Very upset stomach or throwing up.